nkp1111/authentication-app/README.md

 - Express
 - [React](https://reactjs.org/)
 - Node
+- Bootstrap

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user storie.
+The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user story.

 ## How To Use